DEFRA/waste-tracking-service/docs/api-landing-page.md

 ---
-title: Phase 1 - Receipt of Waste
+title: Introduction to the Receipt of Waste API
 ---

 [← Back](https://defra.github.io/waste-tracking-service){ .md-button }